3 Tool Tracking Approaches to Stop Theft & Reduce Replacement Costs

 Shared calendars between teams can also be built to know when a tool is available for a specific job, before committing to booking that job and risking a delay due to the tool being unavailable.

-There are multiple success stories of using an automated tool tracking system.
+Case in point; there are multiple success stories of using an automated tool tracking system.
 Nene Valley Tree Services, a small tree surgeon company, implemented an asset tracking solution to prevent the theft of expensive equipment.
 This helped them recover a chipper that would have cost thousands of pounds to replace and caused severe job delays.

 Large oil and gas technology company, Tracerco, also installed an automated tracking service, which enabled them to switch from a manual inventory approach and saved staff three hours a day on locating equipment.